 How can I get my child to stop teasing?

 Talk to him.
-Start out by letting him know why you want to discuss his teasing, that is, because his friends or siblings are complaining about it, and you don't like it, either.
+Start out by letting him know why you want to discuss his teasing.
+Perhaps his friends or siblings are complaining about it, and you don't like it, either.
 Explain that there's a difference between a funny comment and taunting that leads to tears.
-Let him know that his gibes have a consequence: His friends and family may not want to play with him anymore.
+Let him know that his gibes have a consequence: His friends and family may not want to play with him.

 Then ask your child what makes him tease.
 Is he angry?
 Jealous?
 Afraid that someone will pick on him?
 He might be worried that he's bigger or shorter or less coordinated than other kids.
 Perhaps he's getting teased himself and striking back.
 If he has a new baby brother or sister, maybe he resents getting less time with you than he used to.
 Reassure your child, and let him know that you can teach him other ways to feel secure and handle conflicts.